Lena Yarinkura

-Lena Yarinkura (born 1961) is an Aboriginal Australian artist from the Rembarrnga and Kune language groups.
-From Arnhem Land in the Northern Territory, She is a Kune woman from Buluhkaduru, found in Maningrida.
-The name is said to be an adaptation of Manayingkarírra, which is a Kunibídji word that derives from the phrase Mane djang karirra, or “the place where the Dreaming changed shape".
-She is often credited for being the innovator of contemporary fiber art, producing multiple acclaimed works as well as creating a new school of fibre sculpture.
-She is a member of Maningrida Arts and Culture, an arts and crafts center in Maningrida, Northern Territory.
+Lena Yarinkura (born 1961) is an Aboriginal Australian artist from the Rembarrnga and Kune language groups from Arnhem Land in the Northern Territory.
+She is often credited for being the innovator of contemporary fibre art, producing multiple acclaimed works as well as creating a new school of fibre sculpture.
+She is a member of Maningrida Arts & Culture, an arts and crafts centre in Maningrida, Northern Territory.

-Yarinkura was also married to Kamarrang Bob Burruwal (1952-2021).
-They lived in an outstation on Yarinkura's mother country called Bolkdjam.
-Yarinkura and Burruwal worked together as a team and most of the artworks created by either of them are often collaborations with one another.
+Yarinkura was married to Kamarrang Bob Burruwal, who died in 2021.
+The couple worked together as a team, and most of the artworks created by either of them before Burruwal's death are collaborations.

 Early life

-Yarinkura was born in Buluhkarduru, Arnhem Land, Northern Territory, into the Yirritja moiety.
-Additionally, she was born into three clans, namely, the Rembarrnga, Kune, and Burnungku clans and as a result, she is part of the Gotjjan subsection.
-Yarinkura's life at Maningrida, an Aboriginal Australian community located around 250 miles east of Darwin on the Liverpool River in northeast Arnhem land and the traditional country of the Kunibidji people, involved close contact with her mother, a skilled weaver and artisan, as well as her father's younger brother, Jack Wawee (var.
-Wawi).Yarinkura’s mother, Lena Djamarrakyu, taught her how to do fiber art using pandanus fibers.
-On the other hand, her father, Willie Mardangiya, passed early in her childhood, which led to his younger brother, Jack Wawee, taking over as her father figure.
-Yarinkura grew up surrounded and immersed in her rich culture and learned the important ancestral stories and cultural teachings from both her parents and Elders in the community.From childhood, she was able to make traditional Aboriginal fiber forms such as dilly bags, large fish nets, and ceremonial dance belts, all of which served a utilitarian purpose in her community.
-She mastered all these techniques, and as the Maningrida art market grew, she turned her focus toward coiled basketmaking.
-Yarinkura and her husband, Bob Burruwal, lived on an outstation approximately 60 km South of Maningrida named Bolkdjam.
+Yarinkura was born in 1961 in Buluhkarduru, Arnhem Land, Northern Territory, into the Yirritja moiety of the Yolngu peoples.
+She was born into three clans, namely, the from the Rembarrnga, Kune, and Burnungku clans and as a result, she is part of the Gotjjan subsection.

+Yarinkura's life at Maningrida, an Aboriginal community located around 250 mi east of Darwin on the Liverpool River in northeast Arnhem land, in the traditional country of the Kunibidji people, involved close contact with her mother, a skilled weaver and artisan, as well as her father's younger brother, Jack Wawee (var.
+Wawi) Yarinkura's mother, Lena Djamarrakyu, taught her how to do fibre art using pandanus fibres.
+Her father, Willie Mardangiya, died when she was a young child, leading to his younger brother, Jack Wawee, taking over as her father figure.
+Yarinkura grew up surrounded and immersed in her rich culture and learned the important ancestral stories and cultural teachings from both her parents and Elders in the community.
+From childhood, she was able to make traditional Aboriginal fibre forms such as dilly bags, large fish nets, and ceremonial dance belts, all of which served a utilitarian purpose in her community.
+She mastered all these techniques.